-Just a quick word about pain.
+Just a quick word about chronic pain.
 And more importantly, pain relief.

 The pain of Rheumatoid Arthritis is severe and constant for some people.
 People like me.
 While I have tried every DMARD and am steadily working my way through the bDMARDs, the pain continues.